Skip to main content

 As life unfolds, it’s easy to get swept along by external influences and drift away from who we truly are.
 Without realizing it, we change, adapt, and sometimes lose sight of our own values.
 Pausing now and then to reflect, reassess, and realign ourselves with the principles that define us becomes essential—a gentle yet powerful way to stay grounded and intentional amidst the flow of life.

 Creatively, this was not a year of ticking off targets and more about rediscovering my own rhythm.
 I couldn’t keep up with my goal of reading a book every month, publishing blog posts regularly (I managed to publish 9 articles this year), or consistently uploading videos.
 I discontinued my book-focused channel due to limited engagement, reduced my Instagram presence as it lead to mindless scrolling which is something I am still working on.
 The content I was creating wasn't interesting me anymore and slowly started consuming me leaving me exhausted.
 Instead of chasing numbers, I realigned with content that genuinely interests me.
 People from my known circle tease me for being off-trend, but honestly I have no desire to box myself into the fleeting trends nor do I feel suited doing that.
-So going forward, I wish to create with intention - informative, honest, and free from the pressure of metrics at my own pace.
+Going forward, I wish to create with intention - informative and free from the pressure of metrics at my own pace.

 These ordinary experiences reminded me that presence matters more than plans, and that meaningful connection often thrives in simplicity.
 In the midst of the slow pace, I realized that even unremarkable days can leave lasting impressions when approached with intention and gratitude.